mallardduck/HumanoID/README.md

 - **Don't** change your wordlist once you go into production.
 Imagine reassigning or reordering the value of the values `A..F` in the hexadecimal system.
 It will be very hard, if not impossible, to make this work correctly without resulting in incorrectly converted HumanoIDs to ID's or causing ambiguous results etc.
 - Use large word-lists. *Don't go overboard*, but categories with a handful of words don't help much (*unless* you don't mind either long HumanoIDs.(`red-blue-blue-red-red-blue-funky-monkey` for example) or have some more smaller categories).
+- When required, `HumanoID` will automatically duplicate the first category as needed.
+For instance, if more categories are needed than provided, the class will repeat the first category.
+However, users can specify the order of categories by passing an array of words to the $categories argument of the HumanoID class.
 - Whatever wordlist/separator/format you decide on, once you picked it, you're stuck with it (unless you want to break all your HumanoIDs or you'll need to do some (on-the-fly?) conversion.
 - When not using any separator, try to use longer, unique, words that are not contained in other words (so, for example, avoid "`old`, `cold`" or "`expensive`,`inexpensive`").
 - If ambiguous words without a separator are unavoidable or desired you could consider only using the `create(int $id)` method and storing the result alongside the `id` with your data.
 Apply a unique constraint and index if you can.
 That way you can use the field with the HumanoID value to do a lookup.